 Start by measuring out the ingredients: bread flour, yeast, salt, sugar, olive oil, and water.

-Add the salt and yeast on opposite sides of the bowl (the salt can kill the yeast if it touches it), then stir them in with your finger.
+- Add the salt and yeast to the flour on opposite sides of the bowl (the salt can kill the yeast if it touches it), then stir them in with your finger. (image 1)

+- Knead with the dough hook for 4-6 minutes.
 The kneaded dough should pass the windowpane test.
 If you can stretch a piece until it's translucent without breaking, then it's kneaded enough.
-If not, knead a little longer and test again.
+If not, knead a little longer and test again. (image 3)

-Place the dough in an oiled bowl, cover, and let it prove until at least doubled in size (about 1 ½ hours).
+- Place the dough in an oiled bowl, cover, and let it prove until at least doubled in size (about 1 ½ hours). (image 4)

-Punch down the dough in the bowl, then shape it into a flat disc about 9 inches in diameter.
-The loaf will increase in diameter to about 10 inches as it proves and bakes.
+- Punch down the dough, then shape it into a flat disc about 9 inches in diameter.
+The loaf will increase in diameter to about 10 inches as it proves and bakes. (image 5)

 - Sticky dough?
-Simply add more flour to the work surface.
-Just be careful not to add too much.
+Simply add more flour to the dough as it's kneaded; just be careful not to add too much.

 - Let the dough rise in a warm place to encourage the yeast's growth.